UA-ResearchComputing-HPC/hpc-documentation/docs/support_and_training/cheat_sheet/index.md

 Some things to keep in mind:

-* {==`umask` only affects your active terminal session and does not propagate to future sessions.==} This means if you log out and log back in, your umask will be reset to the system default.
+* ==`umask` only affects your active terminal session and does not propagate to future sessions.== This means if you log out and log back in, your umask will be reset to the system default.
 If you'd like your default file permissions to be permanently changed, you can add your `umask` command to your ~/.bashrc.
 For more information on this file, see [hidden files and directories](#hidden-files-and-directories) above.

 * `umask` applies to **all** new files and directories you create, so you'll want to make sure you are not inadvertently giving unwanted access to your data.